Vz. 50

 The Vz.
-50 (also known as the CZ 50) is a Czechoslovakian made double-action, semi-automatic pistol.
+50 (also known as the CZ 50) is a Czechoslovak made double-action, semi-automatic pistol.
 Vz is an abbreviation of the Czech (as well as Slovak) term "vzor" meaning model.

 History

+After the Second World War, Czechoslovakia's Ministry of the Interior requested a new pistol design from Česká Zbrojovka Uherský Brod.

+The resulting gun was chambered in .32 ACP and designed by two brothers Jan and Jaroslav Kratochvíl.